 Jordan B Peterson 45 minutes on a single paragraph of Nietzsche’s Beyond Good and Evil Beyond Good & Evil Section 1 Prejudice of Philosophers

-4:45 So, for example if you have a roomful of people, a roomful of children.
-A congress full of elected representatives.
-They are active children and as some point they may choose to play a game or organize together to accomplish an aim and this is a micro society with rules of the game.
+4:45 So, for example, if you have a roomful of people, a roomful of children.
+A congress is full of elected representatives.
+They are active children and at some point, they may choose to play a game or organize together to accomplish an aim and this is a micro-society with rules of the game.
 We do this socially because we have to get along with others and we also do this psychologically and together this is sort of a dance.
 As I am interacting with other people, the demands of the group are such that one organizes his own demands such that they take into consideration the others’ structure.
-We are constantly observing these social processes and using this in organizing our own psychological structure in order to get along and together accomplish the goals.
-This is a dynamic inter-actional dance processing by which the society in self-organizing and used by individual psyche self-organizing to fit in.
+We are constantly observing these social processes and using this in organizing our own psychological structure in order to get along and together accomplish our goals.
+This is a dynamic inter-actional dance processing by which the society in self-organizing and used by the individual psyche self-organizing to fit in.
 This is the processes that Nietzsche is presenting in this paragraph.

 16:55 “A species of involuntary and unconscious autobiography…” we as a species value one another because we engage and share with one another our biographical selves – “you tell me your story and I tell you my story” and this is important because our stories help each of us address the trials of life we encounter.
 If we can learn, here we can say deeply empathize with each other, we as a civilization will advance more effectively and efficiently.
 Nietzsche’s point is that this activity is involuntary and unconscious in humans and his philosophy is to make this important human activity conscious, it is the primary task of the Wounded Researcher – understanding the complexes in a research project – in a new administration.
 “People have a built in value not to question what one is engaged in.”
 The introduction of the idea that you should analyze whatever you are engaged in when you are reading, comes as un-welcomed news to a new student having to detach him/herself and think about what one is doing.”
 “It is one of the things within which thought operates, rather than one of the things on which thought operates.”